BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Conclusion

 \section{Conclusion}

 Although numerous image-based malware detectors have been proposed in recent years, only a limited number demonstrate strong resistance to code obfuscation and concept drift.
 Unlike most existing approaches, which treat code obfuscation and concept drift as separate challenges, we propose a unified solution that addresses both issues from the common statistical root, OOD.
-Experimental results not only demonstrate that our method significantly outperforms all baselines, but also reveal several findings that could guide future research: \begin{itemize} \item From a statistical standpoint, both code obfuscation and concept drift share a common root, OOD.
-Achieving an appropriate balance between discriminability and robustness in APK feature representations is critical for improving the resilience of malware detectors under OOD conditions. \item Concept drift results in more severe performance degradation than code obfuscation. \item Features from DEX files and \texttt{AndroidManifest.xml} file are complementary and their fusion can enhance the performance of malware detectors. \end{itemize}
+Experimental results not only demonstrate that our method significantly outperforms all baselines, but also reveal several findings that could guide future research: \begin{itemize} \item Generative classification enhances robustness against OOD samples by modelling the inherent distribution of malware, where conventional discriminative detectors fail.
+Moreover, generative models substantially improve the reliability of interpretation, as interpretations are produced concurrently with the detection process. \item Concept drift results in more severe performance degradation than code obfuscation. \item Features from DEX files and configuration file are complementary and their fusion can enhance the performance of malware detectors. \end{itemize}

 \ifCLASSOPTIONcaptionsoff

 \fi